Metal Ligaen: History

-The Danish Ice hockey league has become a springboard for foreign players and a place to start their European careers, before traveling to other bigger leagues such as the Swedish Hockey League or DEL.
-The teams rely mostly on foreign talent, but there is still a lot of skilled professional Danish players.
-It is mostly the older Danish players, who are full-time professional.
-Most younger players are semi-professional because of the tight economy in Danish hockey and most of the money is spent on more talented foreign players.
+The Danish ice hockey league has become a springboard for foreign players and a place to start their European careers, before traveling to other bigger leagues such as the Swedish Hockey League or DEL.
+The teams rely mostly on foreign talent, but there are still a lot of skilled professional Danish players.
+Mostly the older Danish players are full-time professional.
+Most younger players are semi-professional because of the tight economy in Danish hockey, and most of the money is spent on more talented foreign players.

 In the past, the league has consisted of as many as 10 teams.
 Despite the introduction of a salary cap as well as a limit to the number of import players allowed, several teams have struggled financially in recent years.
-As a result, the Herlev Hornets and the Rungsted Cobras have withdrawn from the league, reducing the number of active teams from 10 to 8.
+As a result, the Herlev Hornets and the Rungsted Cobras have withdrawn from the league, reducing the number of active teams from ten to eight.
 Teams from the second-tier league were offered the empty spots, but no team were able to accept the offer, citing financial issues as their main concern.

 On 9 January 2015 TV2 Sport debuted as a new sports channel on Danish TV.
 Same day, HockeyNight also aired for the first time, with a match between Odense Bulldogs and Rungsted.
 Since 2015 TV2 Sport has been the place to watch icehockey and other sports.

-On 18 June 2016 it was made clear that the foreign player limit of 8, was against EU law and it was therefore removed.
+On 18 June 2016, it was made clear that the foreign player limit of eight was against EU law and was therefore removed.
 The 2016–17 season was the first time, since 2009, that a Danish ice hockey team could have an unlimited number of foreign players.
-The salary cap was created to regulating the league.
-The salary cap of the 2016–17 season, was 6 million DKK.
+The salary cap was created to regulate the league, and was 6 million DKK for the 2016–17 season.

-On June 3, Metal Ligaen was expanded once again, to an historic number of 11 teams.
-Hvidovre Fighters, who had previously left the league in 2013 because of bankruptcy, got their submitted papers approved, making them the 11th team of the 2017/18 season.
+On 3 June 2017, Metal Ligaen was expanded once again, to an historic number of 11 teams.
+Hvidovre Fighters, who had previously left the league in 2013 because of bankruptcy, got their submitted papers approved, making them the 11th team of the 2017–18 season.